Fixel-Institute/BRAVO/docs/installation.rst

   # Create a user that can access the database called "BRAVOAdmin" with an admin password called "AdminPassword"
   # Change these values to what you see fit.
   mysql> CREATE USER 'BRAVOAdmin'@'localhost' IDENTIFIED WITH mysql_native_password BY 'AdminPassword';
-  mysql> GRANT ALL PRIVILEGES ON PerceptServer.* TO 'BRAVOAdmin'@'localhost';
+  mysql> GRANT ALL PRIVILEGES ON BRAVOServer.* TO 'BRAVOAdmin'@'localhost';
   mysql> FLUSH PRIVILEGES;

   # exit MySQL Interface